-The power up process is made up of several stages and events.
-Figure 26 describes the events that make up the power up process for the processer.
+The power up process is consists of several stages and events.
+Figure 26 describes the events that make up the power up process for the processer from the PMIC.
+This diagram is used elsewhere to convey additional information.
+I saw no need to bust it up into smaller diagrams.
+It is from the processor datsheet supplied by Texas Instruments.